The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Measuring Problematic Representations

-\para{Takeaways.} Our analysis shows a widespread failure to adhere to the \ads and \sellers standards and the compliance is even more weaker amongst misinformation domains (\Cref{sec:pooling:misrepresentations}).
-This poor adherence has one major consequence: end-to-end validation of the ad-inventory supply chain is not always possible, particularly in the case of misinformation domains.
-Further compounding supply chain validation challenges, we find that the pooling of publisher/seller IDs by unrelated publishers is also widespread (\Cref{sec:pooling:pooling}).
-Misinformation domains, which violate the publisher content policies of many AdXs, are able to monetize their ad inventory through these pools.
+\para{Takeaways.} Our analysis shows a widespread failure to adhere to the \ads and \sellers standards and the compliance is even more weaker amongst misinformation websites (\Cref{sec:pooling:misrepresentations}).
+This poor adherence has one major consequence: end-to-end validation of the ad-inventory supply chain is not always possible, particularly in the case of misinformation websites.
+Further compounding supply chain validation challenges, we find that the pooling of seller IDs by unrelated publishers is also widespread (\Cref{sec:pooling:pooling}).
+Misinformation websites, which violate the publisher content policies of many AdXs, are able to monetize their ad inventory through these pools.
 In fact, we find that in many cases they are able to leverage the authorized programs of the same AdXs whose policies they violate.